 A major goal of Short Term Professional Training and Continuing Education is to provide assistance to district adults at various stages of their working lives.

 Short-Term Professional Training

 Short-term training programs offered through the School of Continuing Education are designed for those who are seeking to upgrade their employment skills, enter new fields or gain skills to earn a second income.
 Many of these training programs are unique to Triton.
-Short-term training programs include computer software training, office executive, general office clerk, bank teller, pharmacy technician, certified nursing assistant, paralegal, bookkeeping, and career enhancement seminars.
+Short-term training programs include computer software training, office executive, general office clerk, pharmacy technician, certified nursing assistant, paralegal, bookkeeping, and career enhancement seminars.
 For more information and orientation dates on short-term training programs, call (708) 456-0300, Ext.
 3500.

 Center for Business and Professional Development

 Besides the job preparation and professional development courses offered in the general Continuing Education Program, Triton also is committed to meeting the challenge of rapidly changing technology and regulations by designing and sponsoring programs to train, retrain and upgrade the skills of individuals in business and industry.
 The Center for Business and Professional Development (CBPD) offers on-site training programs tailored to the specific needs of local businesses.
 These programs are taught by experts in the fields of industry, business and government.
 The Center also offers a variety of public seminars and workshops on topics of current interest to the business community.
 Topics include management/supervisory development, customer relations, business writing and computer software training.
 For information on these programs, call (708) 456-0300, Ext.
 3489 or visit us on the web at www.triton.edu/ce.